MS Contin® modified release tablets

 You must only take MS Contin tablets by mouth.
 Taking this medicine in a manner other than that prescribed by your doctor can be harmful to your health.

 Take MS Contin tablets regularly to control the pain.

-Taking them at the same time each day will assist in ensuring the best effect in improving your pain.
+same time each day will assist in ensuring the best effect in improving your pain.
 If, however, you begin to experience worsening pain and you are taking your MS Contin tablets as prescribed, contact your doctor as your dosage may have to be reviewed.